turingschool/curriculum/source/projects/contact_manager.markdown

 end
 ```

-Then, in your terminal window that's in the project directory, run bundle:
+Second, we need to install this new dependency:

 {% terminal %}
-$ bundle
+$ bundle install
 {% endterminal %}

 Now rspec-rails is available, but we still need to do some setup to make it all work.
 Running this generator will perform the setup for you: